 sanitizer right in the porch to use before ringing the bell.

-- If a family goes vacation or travels out of town, we recommend that the child stays home for 14-days before returning to childcare.
+- If a family travels by Air or train we ask, that the child stays home for 14-days before returning to childcare.

 - Both parents and childcare provider will wear a face mask at drop-off and pick up.